Breadcrumbs

 Clinical Curriculum

-The 12-month fellowship consists of 9 months spent in the OR’s and 3 months in the CVICU.
-About 6 weeks are dedicated to TEE training, which is considered a core clinical skill.
+The 12-month fellowship consist of 9 months spent in the OR’s and 3 months in CVICU.
+About 6 weeks are dedicated TEE training which is considered a core clinical skill.
 Up to 8 weeks of academic time can be allocated.
-The goal is for fellows to be able to complete approximately 120 open chest cardiac cases per year involving CPB, of which about 50% will be valve repair or replacement, complex adult congenital repairs, root repair or replacement, LVAD insertion, heart transplants, TEVAR's, and TAAA’s.
-Off-pump coronary artery bypass (OPCAB), minimally invasive CABG, and valve surgeries are also done on a regular basis.
+The goal is for fellows to be able to complete approximately 120 open chest cardiac cases per year involving CPB of which about 50% will be valve repair or replacement, complex adult congenital repairs, root repair or replacement, LVAD insertion, heart transplants, TEVAR’s and TAAA’s.
+Off-pump coronary artery bypass (OPCAB), minimally invasive CABG and valve surgeries are also done on a regular basis.

 An elective cardioversion list is scheduled weekly.
-Arrhythmia ablation as well as pacemaker insertion, including biventricular and epicardial systems; insertion of aortic stents (coarctation); device closure of ASD’s, VSD’s, LAA's, and perivalvular leaks; percutaneous valve repair (including MitraClips); and replacement (including TAVI’s) have become integral parts of the cardiovascular anesthesiologist's duties.
+Arrhythmia ablation as well as pacemaker / defibrillator insertion, including biventricular and epicardial systems, insertion of aortic stents (coarctation), device closure of ASD’s, VSD’s, LAA’s and perivalvular leaks, percutaneous valve repair (including MitraClips) and replacement (including TAVI’s) have become an integral part of the cardiovascular anaesthesiologist duties.

-The CVICU is a 27-bed unit that is managed by the department of cardiovascular anesthesia in conjunction with the department of cardiovascular surgery.
-The anesthesia fellow's weekday coverage is from Monday to Saturday, and the evening and overnight calls alternate with those of the cardiac surgical fellows.
+The CVICU is a 27-bed unit that is managed by the department of cardiovascular anaesthesia in conjunction with the department of cardiovascular surgery.
+The anaesthesia fellow weekday coverage is from Monday to Saturdays and the evening and overnight call alternates with the cardiac surgical fellows.
 During the time in the CVICU, the fellow will become proficient in the management of post-operative cardiac surgical patients, including heart transplants and ventricular assist devices.

 Call duties

-Currently, cardiac OR calls are done from home on a rotational basis.
-The Cardiac OR call will include, on average, 2 weekends per month, with weekday calls as well.
-Cardiac anesthesia fellows can expect to be scheduled for calls 4–7 times per month.
-The anesthesia CVICU fellows do a week of daytime calls, Monday to Saturday, followed by a week of night calls on Monday, Wednesday, Friday, and Sunday.
-This arrangement can be changed.
+Currently cardiac OR call is done from home on a rotational basis.
+The cardiac OR call will include on average 2 weekends per month with weekday calls as well.
+Cardiac anesthesia fellows can expect to be scheduled for call 4-7 times per month.
+The anesthesia CVICU fellows do a week of day time call, Monday to Saturday followed by a week of night call on Monday, Wednesday, Friday and Sunday.
+This arrangement can change.
 During the 12-month fellowship, fellows will complete about 12 weeks of CVICU.

-Potential applicants from countries with limits on working hours should note that no such legislation exists in Canada.
+Potential applicants from countries with limits of working hours should note that no such legislation exists in Canada.
 It would be impossible to gain the level of experience for which we are known if there were.
-However, we aim to make sure no one works >24 hours unless they have had sufficient rest and wish to finish their overnight cases.
+However, we aim to make sure no-one works >24h unless they have had sufficient rest and wish to finish their overnight cases.

 Education Curriculum

 TEE reading sessions are mandatory for fellows.
-Wednesdays comprise a formal didactic TEE topic, followed by relevant clinical cases.
+Wednesdays comprise formal didactic TEE topic followed by relevant clinical cases.
 Thursdays have a formal reading session where challenging or illustrative cases from the previous week are reviewed.

-There are several multi-disciplinary rounds in the hospital that are weekly, and fellows are strongly encouraged to attend if there is no conflict with their clinical duties.
+There are several multi-disciplinary rounds in the hospital that are weekly and which fellows are strongly encouraged to attend if there is no conflict with their clinical duties.
 These rounds include cardiovascular didactic and triage rounds, congenital heart rounds, and heart transplant rounds.

-Weekly teaching sessions are held Tuesdays at 17:00, covering various TGH practice-specific topics.
+Weekly teaching sessions are held Tuesday’s at 17:00 covering various and TGH practice specific topics.
 Monthly professor rounds are organized on Mondays at 17:00.
 Departmental rounds are scheduled for Friday mornings at 07:30.
-Monthly cardiac-fellows-directed rounds are organized by the cardiac-fellows group around core topics related to cardiac anesthesia, normally held on Mondays at 17:00.
+Monthly cardiac-fellows directed rounds are organized by the cardiac-fellows group around core topics related to cardiac anesthesia, normally held on Mondays at 17:00.

 Research